CICE-Consortium/Icepack/doc/source/developer_guide/dg_about.rst

 for ``intfc``).

 Guiding principles for the creation of Icepack include the following:
-CHECK THAT THESE ARE TRUE

   - The column physics modules shall be independent of all sea ice model infrastructural elements that may vary from model to model.
 Examples include input/output, timers, references to CPUs or computational tasks, initialization other than that necessary for strictly physical reasons, and anything related to a horizontal grid.
   - The column physics modules shall not call or reference any routines or code that reside outside of the **columnphysics/** directory.
   - Any capabilities required by a host sea ice model (e.g. calendar variables, tracer flags, diagnostics) shall be implemented in the driver and passed into or out of the column physics modules via array arguments.